Out Of The Dark

 The advancing spiders visibly shrink away from the brightness.

-Elaine stands with the companions, medallion of the Allway raised before her and shining bright.
-The brilliance is too much to look straight into.
+Elaine stands among the Companions, medallion of the Allway raised before her and shining bright.
+The brilliance is too much to look directly into.

 For the moment, the nightmarish creatures are reared back, shying away from the divine light.

 Hamfrd, rubbing his eyes and squinting, bellows a laugh.
 “They’re even more terrible in the light.
 Well done, cleric.”